JohnPevien/50-Projects-HTML-CSS-JS/README.md

 ## 📝 Project Description

-A collection of projects I created from [50 Projects In 50 Days - HTML, CSS & JavaScript](https://www.udemy.com/course/50-projects-50-days/) udemy course.
+A collection of projects I created from [50 Projects In 50 Days - HTML, CSS & JavaScript](https://www.udemy.com/course/50-projects-50-days/) udemy course with a twist.
+All projects have their own their own counterpart which are built with TailwindCSS

 Built with ♥️ using [Astro](https://astro.build)